Written by: Cynthia Tina

 This was the central inquiry during a three day event called the Regenerative CoLab.
 Nearly 50 visionaries, activists, and organizers gathered in early October at Arcosanti, the legendary urban laboratory in the desert of Arizona, US.
 The stunning arches, stairways, and amphitheater of Arcosanti fueled an atmosphere of inspiring creativity during the CoLab days.

 The CoLab (collaborative laboratory) was produced by a team within GENNA Alliance, an emerging network of individuals and organizations dedicated to strengthening the regenerative communities movement in the US and Canada.
 GENNA Alliance serves as the North American Region of the Global Ecovillage Network (GEN).

-Current partner organizations include: GEN-US, GEN-Canada, NextGENNA, VillageLab, Fellowship for Intentional Community, and NuMundo.
+Current partner organizations include: GEN-US, GEN-Canada, NextGENNA, VillageLab, Foundation for Intentional Community, and NuMundo.
 The CoLab was produced in partnership with the Arco Cooperative and took place immediately following the Arcosanti Convergence, building on the momentum of an extraordinary sustainability, music and arts festival.